 There may be a charge for this service.

 We can only process one application because we can only allocate one place.
 If we receive more than one application for the same child, made by separated parents, where the home address and / or the preferences do not match, neither application will be processed until such a time that the parents can agree on both address and preferences.

 If no agreement can be made, parents are recommended to seek legal advice.
 If agreement cannot be reached before the closing date, this may affect the chances of your child being allocated a place at your preferred school(s).

 You can amend your online application as many times as required prior to the closing date by selecting 'Change my application'.
 You must remember to resubmit the application each time (you will receive an email confirming the changes when you resubmit).

 If you submit more than one paper application (and they are received before the closing date), the latest dated application will be processed.

 You cannot amend your application once the deadline has passed.
 To change your preferences after the closing date you need to submit a late application which would be processed in our additional rounds of allocation which start in April.

-In 2021, approximately 81 per cent of applicants for a secondary school place who applied on time were allocated their first preference.
-A further 15 per cent were allocated either their second or third preference.
+In 2023, approximately 80% of applicants for a secondary school place who applied on time were allocated their first preference.
+A further 15% were allocated either their second or third preference.